Plant Industry - Imported Fire Ant

 Imported Fire Ant Program

-Portions or entire areas of 79of North Carolina's 100 counties are considered generally infested with red imported fire ants.
+Portions or entire areas of 81 of North Carolina's 100 counties are considered generally infested with of North Carolina's 100 counties are considered generally infested with one or more species of imported fire ant, including either red (RIFA, Solenopsis invicta), black (BIFA, Solenopsis richteri) and/or hybrids of the two species (IFA, Solenopsis invicta x richteri).
 The NCDA&CS issues certification and compliance agreements to individuals and industries engaged in the movement of potentially contaminated commodities to reduce man assisted movement of these ants.

 For information regarding regulated articles, authorized pesticides, approved treatment options for shipping regulated articles from a quarantine area, such as nursery stock, grass, sod, greenhouse grown plants, and blueberries, and other fruit and nut nursery stock, view the Quarantine Treatment guide.